΢Ȧ

 • A one- to two-paragraph rationale;

-• A one- to two-page project proposal for a grassroots effort to advance your issue with a budget of $500.
+• A one- to two-page project proposal for a grassroots effort to advance your issue with a budget of $1000 (new for 2026).

 • Applications will be evaluated on: the quality of policy analysis and research, the clarity of presentation, the persuasiveness of the rationale, and the quality and feasibility of the proposal for a grassroots effort.
 (Incomplete applications will not be considered.)